 Heat Wave Blazes On In San Diego County

-A heat wave will continue Saturday in San Diego County, but conditions are starting to shift slightly, and only the deserts will remain hot by Sunday, according to the National Weather Service.
+A heat wave will carry on Friday in San Diego County, but conditions are starting to shift slightly, and only the deserts will remain hot by Sunday, according to the National Weather Service.

 An NWS excessive-heat warning will remain in effect through 9 p.m.
 Saturday in the western valleys, 9 p.m.
 Sunday in the mountains and 9 p.m.
 Sunday in the deserts.

 Highs temperatures on Friday are expected to be in the mid-70s to low- 80s in coastal areas, the low- to mid-80s in the western valleys, the low- to mid-90s near the foothills, the low-90s to low-100s in the mountains and the high-110s to low-120s in the deserts.

 The conditions significantly increase the potential for heat-related illnesses, particularly for those working or participating in outdoor activities, authorities advised.
 People are advised to drink plenty of fluids, stay in air-conditioned rooms, seek out shade and check up on potentially at- risk relatives and neighbors.